-The fruit from the rose hip bush has often been used as both a diuretic and a laxative – as well as an immune system booster.
-They also have anti-inflammatory properties and may help fight cancer.
+The fruit from the rose hip bush has often been used as a diuretic, a laxative, as well as an immune system booster.
+They also have anti-inflammatory properties.

 Rose Hip Tea

 Cattails grow throughout the United States and the bulk of North America.
-They also offer a high vitamin C count and boast potent potassium and phosphorous compounds as well.
+They also offer high levels of vitamin C, and boast potent potassium and phosphorous compounds as well.

 The pollen collected from cattails can be used as a flour substitute in baking recipes.
 One acre of cattails can yield up to 6,474 pounds of flour on an annual basis.
 It too was used as food supplement for soldiers during World War II.

-There are two distinct species of cattails, both grow in marshy areas.
-You must learn how to identify the very similar types of cattails, and know how to consume them properly to garner the highest nutrient count and to avoid potentially grave illness.
+There are two distinct species of cattails, and they both grow in marshy areas.
+You must learn how to identify the very similar types of cattails, and know how to consume them properly to garner the highest nutrient count, and to avoid potentially grave illness.

 The young tips, bottom white stalk, main root spurs, and rootlets (they resemble spaghetti noodles) are all edible.
-Cattails are also routinely considered to feature a moderate to high count of both Vitamin A and B.
+Cattails also have a moderate to high count of both Vitamin A and B.

-Not only is cattail an excellent foraging item, the dried brown flower spikes of the plant can be used as either a torch or stockpiled to use for tinder in a survival situation.
+Not only is cattail an excellent foraging item, the dried brown flower spikes of the plant can be used as either a torch, or as tinder in a survival situation.

 In need of bait?
 Carefully check the exterior leaf of the plant.
 You are likely to find some beetles and grubs hanging out near the bottom of the stalk.

-The nuts are chalk full of fats and nutrients that help fuel the body.
+The nuts are chock-full of fats and nutrients that help fuel the body.
 Acorns are most abundant during the fall months.